 Department of Radiation Oncology, University Medical Center Utrecht, Utrecht, The Netherlands.

-Lips IM, Kotte AN, van Gils CH, van Leerdam ME, van der Heide UA, van Vulpen M. Are you the author?
+Lips IM, van Gils CH, Kotte AN, van Leerdam ME, Franken SP, van der Heide UA, van Vulpen M. Are you the author?